ledgerW/pathlight/memory-bank/progress.md

 - **Mobile Responsiveness**: Evolved from desktop-focused to fully responsive with mobile-specific optimizations
 - **Content Organization**: Evolved to use collapsible sections for better space utilization and focus
 - **Interactive Elements**: Enhanced with visual indicators and smooth transitions
+- **Checkbox Functionality**: Evolved from basic implementation to robust solution with persistent state across sessions, category-based icons, and fallback mechanisms
+- **Icon Selection**: Evolved from timeframe-based to category-based with multiple fallback strategies
+- **State Persistence**: Evolved from simple cookie storage to robust solution with anonymous user fallback and consistent IDs

 This document will be continuously updated as work progresses and new insights are gained.